A focus on strong performance

 Your downsizer contribution is not a non-concessional contribution and will not count towards your contributions caps.

-People with balances over the transfer balance cap (which is $1.7 million from 1 July 2021) are also able to make a downsizer contribution, however the downsizer amount will count towards that cap when savings are converted to the retirement phase.
+People with balances over the transfer balance cap (which is $1.7 million) are also able to make a downsizer contribution, however the downsizer amount will count towards that cap when savings are converted to the retirement phase.

 You (and if applicable, your spouse) will be eligible to make a downsizer contribution to super if you can answer yes to all of the following: